vangberg/chowder/README.md

 Chowder is a Sinatra-based Rack middleware providing easy session based authentication.
 You can put Chowder in front of all your other Rack based apps to provide a single authentication mechanism for a multitude of apps.
-(Fix wording, anyone?)

 Chowder maps three locations: